Robert Bourassa

 Robert Bourassa GOQ ([ʁɔbɛʁ buʁasa]; July 14, 1933 – October 2, 1996) was a Canadian lawyer and politician who served as the 22nd premier of Quebec from 1970 to 1976 and from 1985 to 1994.
 A member of the Liberal Party of Quebec, he served a total of just under 15 years as premier.
 Bourassa's tenure was marked by major events affecting Quebec, including the October Crisis and the Meech Lake and Charlottetown Accords.

 Early years and education

-Bourassa was born to a working class family in Montreal, the son of Adrienne (née Courville) (1897–1982) and Aubert Bourassa, a port authority worker.
+Bourassa was born to a working class family in Montreal, the son of Adrienne (née Courville; 1897–1982) and Aubert Bourassa, a port authority worker.
 Robert Bourassa graduated from the Université de Montréal law school in 1956 and was admitted to the Barreau du Québec the following year.
-On August 23, 1958, he married Andrée Simard, a heiress of the powerful shipbuilding Simard family of Sorel, Quebec.
+On August 23, 1958, he married Andrée Simard (1931–2022), heiress to the powerful shipbuilding Simard family of Sorel, Quebec.
 Later, he studied at Keble College, University of Oxford and also obtained a degree in political economy at Harvard University in 1960.
 On his return to Quebec, he was employed at the federal Department of National Revenue as a fiscal adviser.
 He also worked as a professor of public finance at Université de Montréal and Université Laval.